tyler-wel/sample_app/README.md

 ## Getting started

+# Note: The following app is being run on docker

-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app, clone the repo and then install the needed gems with docker:

 ```
-$ bundle install --without production
+$ docker-compose build
 ```

 Next, migrate the database:

 ```
-$ rails db:migrate
+$ docker-compose run web rails db:migrate
 ```

 Finally, run the test suite to verify that everything is working correctly:

 ```
-$ rails test
+$ docker-compose run web rails test
 ```

 If the test suite passes, you'll be ready to run the app in a local server:

 ```
-$ rails server
+$ docker-compose up
 ```

 For more information, see the